rmurphey/mulberry/README.md

 - The Google Maps tagline is not being displayed on Google Maps pages; this may cause Apple to reject an app that uses Google Maps.
 A fix is coming very soon.
 - Document how to create additional themes.
+- Integrate existing tests into this repo.
+- There is currently no support for remote assets.
+Android video will not work while this limitation is in place.
+This issue will be addressed soon.